-If you are looking for ideas to create a magical winter wonderland, try these giant 3D paper snowflake pendants!
+If you are looking for ideas to create a magical winter wonderland, try these giant 3D paper snowflake decorations!

 Made from simple paper bags or just plain white office paper, they are so easy to make.

 I will share the free templates of all three snowflake patterns for you to download at the end.

 These lighted big 3D paper snowflakes look gorgeous for the holidays, or any time of year when you want a little something special!

 * Some resources in article are affiliate links.
 Full disclosure here .

 Materials and tools to make 3D paper snowflake decorations :